 What is XML?

 XML, or Extensible Markup Language, is a data format to store and exchange data between different systems.
-It’s human-readable and machine-readable, that’s why it’s used in web services, configuration files, and more.
+It’s human-readable and machine-readable, that’s why it’s used in web services, configuration files, strings translation, and more.

 Why XML?